camerontarget14/google-shotgrid-sheet-send/README.md

     - `sendNotes.js`, `note_prep.js`, `util.js`, etc.
 4. Save the project and click **Deploy > Test deployments** or bind to your function endpoint.

+You can set up all your Google Sheets appsript functions as an extension that you can make available via the [google sheets marketplace sdk](https://developers.google.com/workspace/marketplace/overview)

 ---

 ## License